breakthatbass/lookfor/README.md

 lookfor -ei .py                     returns path/to/file.py for every .py file found.

-lookfor -s file.py hello            returns an object {'string': hello, 'count': 1, 'found on lines': 21} or Not Found.
+lookfor -s file.py hello            returns an object "{'string': hello, 'count': 1, 'found on lines': 21}" or "Not Found".

-lookfor -r file.py coffee decaf     returns coffee has been replaced with decaf or returns nothing.
+lookfor -r file.py coffee decaf     returns "coffee has been replaced with decaf" or returns nothing.
 ```